 Why not find a cheap 3d rendering service?

 I can say rendering is bad and the average person off the street might say they see nothing wrong with it, so why should Does anyone care?

 Many architectural rendering firms in Bangladesh and the Philippines offer low-quality 3D rendering services for between $70 to $150 per image.
 Many clients have obtained these and only to realize you get what they pay for.
 An average person will tell off the street might say they see nothing wrong with it but the low quality renders can trigger a bad impression on your product or service and ended up losing a sale or credibility.

 However, there are times the low-quality renders are the best.

-- DIY projects and final quality isn’t of that Important.
+DIY projects and final quality isn’t that important.

 How to select an artist or a studio?

 Selecting an artist/studio by their online portfolio can be difficult for multiple reasons, so if in doubt ask for a reference.
 There have been plenty of situations where online artists/studios have been called out on stealing other’s work and showing it as their own.
 Another item that isn’t illegal, but the question is that there are companies out there that sell ready-made sense for people to render and put in their portfolios.
 The scenes are sold for this purpose, so nothing illegal, but artist/studios are using content not created in-house to pad/build their portfolio, the work doesn’t represent what they can do and is misleading.
 There are also plenty of cases where an artist was a small part of a team and they go off on their own and show the work on their own.
 So be careful if the work seems world-class, but the price is ridiculously low and they can’t provide a referral or two.